Besufekad-HAZ/hello-rails-backend-app/README.md

   - [📜 License ](#-license-)
 </details>

-# 👋 Rails-React App
+# 👋 Greeting App (Back-end)

-The Rails-React App is a straightforward web application designed to showcase the seamless integration between a Ruby on Rails back-end and a React front-end.
-It generates random greetings and serves as an educational resource for gaining insights into the connection between these two powerful technologies.
+Greeting App: A web app that generates random greetings, showcasing the integration of Ruby on Rails and React.
+Learn how to combine the scalability of Rails with the efficiency of React and build dynamic web applications

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## 📂 Frontend Repository

+The frontend repository for the Greeting App can be found at [hello-react-front-end](https://github.com/indiecodermm/hello-react-front-end).
+It contains the code for the user interface and interacts with the backend server.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🧰 Tech Stack  <a name="tech-stack"></a>

-- Front end: React
-- State management: Redux Toolkit
 - Back end: Ruby on Rails
 - Database: PostgreSQL